illlustr/NAIIVE/content/docs/f90_about_us.md

 description = "Artist, Magician, & Binary"
 +++

-NAIIVE is a decentralized Organization / Company operating in various fields.
+NAIIVE is a decentralized organization operating across various fields.

-initialy NAIIVE was formed by opportunities where many talents were underappreciated / had no connections / had no choice which ultimately hampered or stopped these talents from improving or living with their talents.
+Initially, NAIIVE was established in response to the opportunities where numerous talented individuals were underappreciated, lacked connections, or had limited choices, hindering their ability to nurture and capitalize on their talents.

-one of the problems for clients are that these talents don't have a name yet / difficult to find / don't have guarantees / or doubtful, which ultimately results in lost opportunities / deals.
+One of the challenges for clients lies in the obscurity, difficulty in locating, lack of guarantees, or doubts associated with these talents, leading to missed opportunities and deals.

-NAIIVE is present as a intermediary, and also a guarantor for clients and these talents to work according to their talents and clients get guarantees for the sustainability of their projects.
+NAIIVE serves as an intermediary and a guarantor, facilitating collaboration between clients and these talents, ensuring that they can fully leverage their skills, while clients receive assurances regarding the sustainability of their projects.

 {{< alert context="warning" text="**Caution** - This page is in progress." />}}